Windows

 Disable Remote Desktop Protocol on Windows Machines

-Disables Remote Desktop Protocol (RDP) on Windows endpoints to prevent unauthorized remote access
+Disable Remote Desktop Protocol on Windows endpoints to remove the ransomware-favorite initial access vector

 Worklet Details